-Cold sores appear as blisters — fluid-filled pockets beneath the surface of the skin around the mouth or on the lips.
-They can break open, ooze, and crust over, lasting for around 7 to 10 days.
-Those 7 to 10 days can be brutal, but you may find comfort in home remedies and natural treatments.
+Cold sores appear as blisters — fluid-filled pockets beneath the skin’s surface around the mouth or on the lips.
+They can break open, ooze, and crust over, lasting around 7 to 10 days.
+They can be painful during those 7 to 10 days, but you may find comfort in home remedies and natural treatments.

 • fever